ChristianW7/troyonix-protocol/README.md

 - **Troyonix AI Platform** = the intelligence + experience layer → agents, dashboards, portfolio optimization, risk models, compliance AI.
   *This is the “Visa network + fraud detection + customer portal” on top.*

 ✨ Together → you’re not just making another DeFi protocol.
-You’re building the equivalent of **Visa for DeFi**, but future-proofed:
+Your building knew financial systems.
 - Instead of just moving dollars → moving tokenized real assets (funds, equities, real estate, alt investments)
 - Instead of slow TradFi rails → instant, cross-chain rails
 - Instead of just settlement → AI-driven compliance + intelligence (where Visa/MC don’t touch)

-**Troyonix = Visa for DeFi, but smarter.**
+**Troyonix**
 The protocol does the **raw settlement**, the AI layer does the **oversight and insight**, and together they form a **global tokenized finance operating system**.

 ---